angularsen/UnitsNet/README.md

 ## Units.NET on other platforms

-The powerful strong-typed unites based on Units.NET [unite definition](/Common/UnitDefinitions) is available on other platforms!
+The powerful strong-typed unites based on Units.NET [unit definitions](/Common/UnitDefinitions) is available on other platforms!

 - ##### JavaScript / TypeScript
   - Package on NPM registery https://www.npmjs.com/package/unitsnet-js